Decluttering Emotionally Heavy Things

 “This is heavy!
 I don’t move as fast as I used to, I’m not able to be as spontaneous in my exploring as I once was.
 But if I reduce the number of items I carry with me, I know it will be easier.”

 Minimalism provides that freedom and flexibility.

-The less we have in our possetions, the more freedom and flexibility we have in our life.
+The less we have in our possessions, the more freedom and flexibility we have in our life.

-We have fewer emotional items holding us down, and we have fewer physical items that require work.
+We have fewer emotional items holding us down and fewer physical items that require work.

 Every item we have requires some sort of management.

 Freedom in Cleaning:

 Before minimalism, I couldn’t clean the house easily.
 Even wiping down the kitchen counters took quite a bit of effort:

 - Move physical scrubbing because the grime built up since I scrubbed it last year.

 After embracing minimalism, I don’t store things on the counter.
 So wiping them clean happens daily, and it takes only a minute or two.